amyreese/dotlink/README.md

 legal
 -----

 Dotlink is copyright 2013 John Reese.

-It is licensed under the MIT license.
+Dotlink is licensed under the MIT license.
 See the `LICENSE` file for more details.